adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 Instead of using this IP Address, I used this wierd looking IP Address **127.0.0.1**.
 What is this IP Address?

 It is called the **Loopback IP Address**.
 Look at the above output.
 We used the **lo** interface.

 Normally, all the Network interfaces are hardware - Network Interface Cards.
 These are real network hardware which help your machine get connected to a network.
 This Loopback Interface is a **software** interface. it doesn't connect to the internet.
-It is an interface which is designed for testing purposes.
+It is an interface designed for testing purposes.

-For more details about loopback interface, you can read [this](https://askubuntu.com/questions/247625/what-is-the-loopback-device-and-how-do-i-use-it) stackoverflow answer.
+For more details about loopback interface, you can read [this  stackoverflow answer](https://askubuntu.com/questions/247625/what-is-the-loopback-device-and-how-do-i-use-it).

 ## 6. Conclusion

 We have come to the end of this article.
 I hope you learnt how to write small network programs.
-Network Programming is a tool we will be using in future articles in understand Network protocols better.
+Network Programming is a tool we will be using in future articles in understanding Network protocols better.
 You can visit [this repository](https://github.com/adwait1-G/How-does-the-Internet-work) where I have discussed in short how the Internet works.

 With this article, we are done with 2 out of 3 pre-requisites.
 We have a basic idea of the networking stack and we are able to write small network programs.
 In the next article, we will look an amazing network tool called [Wireshark](https://www.wireshark.org/).
 It is used to capture packets, dissect them and read its contents and more.